Marianne Maderna: Work

 Marianne Maderna is an interdisciplinary installation artist and performer.
 Her work discusses social themes relevant to the human condition, combining sculpture, video, drawing, endurance performance, improvised music and poetic texts.
-Maderna examines and finds new formulations for human behavior patterns and hierarchical systems.
-In a climbing performance in 2005 she painted a Viennese flak tower from the Second World War with graffiti.
-In 2013 she presented her world-theater Humanimals at the Dominican Church in Krems.
+Maderna examines and finds new formulations for human behaviour patterns and hierarchical systems.
+In a climbing performance in 2005, she painted a Viennese flak tower from the Second World War with graffiti.
+In 2013, she presented her world theatre Humanimals at the Dominican Church in Krems.